YGGDRASIL-STUDIO/BJDNielSounds/BJDNielPercussions/README.md

 **SFZ Pack** is set with a simple Pre-EQ, and binding common drum map key range.
 With compressor and reverb touch from 100 velocities, its sounds will close to the volume of -12dBFS.

->There is no big difference with volumes between drum notes, so you must sprinkle salt for living sounds.

 #### MusE Drum Map

 Use **MusE** Drum Editor with **SFZ synth**.